rubys/wunderbar/README.md

 values are accessible as methods of the `_` object: for example `_.headers` (CGI), `_.set_cookie` (Rack), `_.redirect` (Sinatra).

 To append to the output produced, use the `_` methods described below.
+Example applications are in the [tutorial](docs/README.md).

 Methods provided to Wunderbar.html
 ---